mrocklin/thesis/computations.md

 \includegraphics[width=.7\textwidth]{images/symm-axpy-inplace}
 \end{figure}

-Finally we declare the types of the matrices and print Fortran code
+Finally we declare the types of the matrices, specify orders for inputs and outputs,  and print Fortran code

 ~~~~~~~~~~~~~Python
 >>> with assuming(Q.symmetric(X), Q.real_elements(X), Q.real_elements(Y)):